Glossary

 Wireless/Mobile Security Systems

-Security measures designed to protect wireless networks and mobile devices from cyber threats.
-Wireless and mobile security systems include encryption, access controls, VPNs, and threat detection tools to prevent unauthorized access and ensure data privacy.
+Security measures designed to protect wireless networks and mobile devices from cyber threats through encryption, access controls, VPNs, and threat detection tools.

 X